 - Taco Bell.
 With its Value Menu (similar to the dollar menu), Taco Bell can be a very cheap place to eat.
 Plus, they have great vegetarian options and something for the kids as well.

 - Panda Express.
 I didn’t find many coupons for Panda Express, but the pricing is decent for the amount of food you’ll get.
 For example, a bowl of fried rice, fried chicken in orange sauce, and a chicken egg roll totals $8.98.

 There are also tons of great cheap places to eat that aren’t chain restaurants – but how do you even start to pick?
 I’ve asked some fellow bloggers to send me their favorite hidden gem restaurants in their area.

 While some offered up local eateries, and other chain restaurants, all of them had terrific tips on where to find a great cheap meal.
 Many even threw in tips for additional savings!

-Here are the best cheapest places to eat out when you’re too tired to cook.
+Let’s face it – it’s impossible to pour from an empty cup (or cook when you can’t see straight).
+Here are the best restaurants and heapest places to eat out when you’re too tired to cook.

 Cheap Places to Eat with Friends